 4. Play the SEO game

-We all spend ages thinking about SEO when it comes to text, but did you know the file names of your site’s photos contribute toward its SEO rank too?
+We all spend ages thinking about how to inject more SEO value into on-page text (well, most of us), but did you know the file names of your site’s photos contribute toward its SEO rank too?

 And don’t forget to fill in those Alt-tags!

 An Alt-tag is the text displayed if an image doesn’t load properly on a webpage—hopefully this won’t be happening too often, but it counts toward your SEO score anyway.
 So get those keywords in.

 Depending on what your website’s goal is, you may want to ask yourself this question.

 If you’re asking visitors to ‘Sign Up,’ ‘Learn More,’ or ‘Buy Now,’ the right photo could mean the difference between a click and a bounce.

 Ideally, it should give them a glimpse of what they’ll gain from completing the action.